mlgranger540/milestone-4/README.md

 - A nice feature to add would be to have the app send a confirmation email to the customer when an order has been placed.
 This was a feature I looked at adding but didn't have time to implement in the end.
 - It would also be nice to have a more customised sign up form rather than the default Django one, but I had to prioritise focus on other aspects on the app's design.
 - Currently is it possible to add multiple instances of the same item to the cart, as they are not recognised as being duplicates of the same item.
 This also reveals a drawback with the way the 'Remove' button works, as it uses the product ID and therefore removes all instances of the product from the cart instead of just the one selected.
 Ideally, to avoid this, I would add some logic to check whether the item being added already exists in the cart, and if so, the item should not be added again and instead the new quantity of the product should be added to the existing quantity.
 This issue was only noted towards the end of the build however so there was not time to implement this.
+- The site is not fully responsive in its current state; this is another improvement I would've added given more time.

 ---